2 days Stift Heiligenkreuz for connoisseurs

 - We recommend hiking boots for the hike.
 At Heiligenkreuz Abbey you can hike on the Via Sacra.

-- Practically for traveling is one backpackin which you drink, snack, your picnic Accessories Jacket and store odds and ends.
+- Practical for traveling is a backpackin which you store a drink, snack, your picnic accessories as well as a jacket and other odds and ends.

-- Find suitable You need walking shoes for wide feet here
+- Find suitable walking shoes for wide feet here

 - Check our hiking checklistwhether you have packed everything you need for a hike